JulietIdume-TheAnalyst/Excel-Analysis/README.md

 # Palmoria Group Capstone Project
 This capstone project was developed to demonstrate the power of data-driven HR decision-making.
-Using employee records from a fictional manufacturing company (Palmoria Group), this analysis investigated Gender Inequality, salary inequalities and performance trends with the goal of making strategic HR recommendations.
+Using employee records from a fictional manufacturing company (Palmoria Group), this analysis investigated gender inequality, salary inequalities and performance trends with the goal of making strategic HR recommendations.

-## Project Topics: Palmoria Group HR Analytics Capstone Project
+## Project Topics: Palmoria Group HR Analytics Project

 <details>
 <summary><h2>📚Project Overview</h2></summary>

-The objective of this capstone project was to:
+The objective of this project was to:

 - Analyze HR data to reveal possible gender-based imbalances across departments and regions.